Giordano Bruno: Late Vatican position

 The Vatican has published a few official statements about Bruno's trial and execution.
 In 1942, Cardinal Giovanni Mercati, who discovered a number of lost documents relating to Bruno's trial, stated that the Church was perfectly justified in condemning him.
 On the 400th anniversary of Bruno's death, in 2000, Cardinal Angelo Sodano declared Bruno's death to be a "sad episode" but, despite his regret, he defended Bruno's prosecutors, maintaining that the Inquisitors "had the desire to serve freedom and promote the common good and did everything possible to save his life".
-In the same year, Pope John Paul II made a general apology for "the use of violence that some have committed in the service of truth".
+In the same year, Pope John Paul II made an abstract general apology for "the use of violence that some have committed in the service of truth".
+No official doctrinal position has insofar been taken that recants the charges made to Bruno, nor the means by which he was executed for those charges.

 A martyr of science

 Some authors have characterised Bruno as a "martyr of science", suggesting parallels with the Galileo affair which began around 1610.
 "It should not be supposed," writes A. M. Paterson of Bruno and his "heliocentric solar system", that he "reached his conclusions via some mystical revelation ...
 His work is an essential part of the scientific and philosophical developments that he initiated."
 Paterson echoes Hegel in writing that Bruno "ushers in a modern theory of knowledge that understands all natural things in the universe to be known by the human mind through the mind's dialectical structure".

 Ingegno writes that Bruno embraced the philosophy of Lucretius, "aimed at liberating man from the fear of death and the gods".
 Characters in Bruno's Cause, Principle and Unity desire "to improve speculative science and knowledge of natural things," and to achieve a philosophy "which brings about the perfection of the human intellect most easily and eminently, and most closely corresponds to the truth of nature".

-Other scholars oppose such views, and claim Bruno's martyrdom to science to be exaggerated or outright false.
-For Yates, while "nineteenth century liberals" were thrown "into ecstasies" over Bruno's Copernicanism, "Bruno pushes Copernicus' scientific work back into a prescientific stage, back into Hermeticism, interpreting the Copernican diagram as a hieroglyph of divine mysteries."
+Other scholars oppose such views and claim Bruno's martyrdom to science to be exaggerated or outright false.
+For Yates, while "nineteenth-century liberals" were thrown "into ecstasies" over Bruno's Copernicanism, "Bruno pushes Copernicus' scientific work back into a prescientific stage, back into Hermeticism, interpreting the Copernican diagram as a hieroglyph of divine mysteries."

 According to historian Mordechai Feingold, "Both admirers and critics of Giordano Bruno basically agree that he was pompous and arrogant, highly valuing his opinions and showing little patience with anyone who even mildly disagreed with him."
 Discussing Bruno's experience of rejection when he visited Oxford University, Feingold suggests that "it might have been Bruno's manner, his language and his self-assertiveness, rather than his ideas" that caused offence.